laravel-ardent/ardent/README.md

 Update your packages with `composer update` or install with `composer install`.

+You can also add the package using `composer require laravelbook/ardent` and later specifying the version you want (for now, `dev-master` is your best bet).

 ### Usage outside of Laravel (since [ff41aae](https://github.com/laravelbook/ardent/commit/ff41aae645e38f21c0b5b9ee542a66ecc25f06a0))

 If you're willing to use Ardent as a standalone ORM package you're invited to do so by using the